Learning about Knowledge Management

 Knowledge authors can use Remedy with Smart IT (Smart IT) to create a knowledge base of easy-to-find solutions.
 Support agents can use knowledge articles to help resolve incidents.

-Smart IT supports Knowledge Centered Support (KCS).
+Smart IT supports Knowledge-Centered Service (KCS).
 The practices defined in KCS enhance the collective efforts of the knowledge team to create and maintain a rich knowledge base.
 The Consortium for Service Innovation has created the KCS methodology and maintains it.
 The KCS methodology is as follows:

 - Create knowledge as a by-product of resolving incidents.